VikashChoudahry/sonarqube-setup/README.md

 ## Pre-requisite(s)

-The only prerequisite for running SonarQube is to have Java (Oracle JRE 8 or OpenJDK 8) installed on your machine.  `https://docs.sonarqube.org/display/SONAR/Requirements`
+The only prerequisite for running SonarQube is to have Java (Oracle JRE 8 or OpenJDK 8) installed on your machine .  `https://docs.sonarqube.org/display/SONAR/Requirements`

 ## Download below software(s)